noramurakozy/noramurakozy.github.io/index.md

 ![Image of simple network](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/the_human_body_simple.png)

+> Figure 1 - Simple drawing version of the network of the human body

 It can clearly be seen that some nodes have more connections than others, but not a lot can be said from this representation so far.
 Let's do some further analysis of the network and return to the representation later.